Southern giant petrel: Conservation

 In 2009, the southern giant petrel was upgraded to a status of least-concern from near-threatened by the IUCN.
 Overall population trends show that in the 1980s there were 38,000 pairs which dropped to 31,000 in the late 1990s followed by 46,800 presently.
 The Falkland Islands and most of the South Georgia Archipelago have shown increases from the 1980s to the present.
 Terre Adélie has shown a drastic reduction as the count fell to 10–15 pairs from 80 pairs in the 1980s.
 The official generation trend listed by BirdLife International is a 1%–9% decline, but it is stated that this is a conservative number.
 Furthermore, they elaborate that a best case scenario puts it at a 17% increase and a worst-case scenario of a 7.2% reduction.

 Accidental deaths from longline fishing as well as trawl fishing near the Falkland Islands have posed a major threat to the species.
 Between 2,000 and 4,000 southern giant petrels were killed in 1997–1998 due to illegal longline fishing.
 Additionally, the number of southern elephant seals, which is an important source of carrion, has been diminishing.

 To assist in the southern giant petrel's continued survival, it was listed in CMS Appendix II and ACAP Annex I. Many of the islands that it breeds on are nature reserves, and Gough Island and Macquarie Island are World Heritage Sites.
-Monitoring is done on South Georgia, Marion Island, the Crozet Islands, Terre Adélie, and Macquarie Island.
+Monitoring is done on South Georgia Island, Marion Island, the Crozet Islands, Terre Adélie, and Macquarie Island.
 Gough Island has had two censuses in the last decade.

 Continued monitoring and surveys at major breeding sites have been proposed, as well as researching movement and migration.
 Additionally, continued promotion of "best-practice mitigation measures" via existing methods outlined in CCAMLR, CMS, and FAO have also been proposed.